Dr Ali Eshragh

 In 2013, after successfully completing my Postdoc research project, I was appointed as a Lecturer in Operations Research in the School of Mathematical Sciences, the University of Adelaide.

 In 2014, I was offered a continuing lecturing position in the School of Mathematical and Physical Sciences, the University of Newcastle.
-In 2017, I was promoted to senior lecturer (equivalent to associate professor in the North America).
-Currently, I am a senior lecturer in Statistics and Optimisation at the University of Newcastle.
+In 2017, I was promoted to Senior Lecturer (equivalent to Tenured Associate Professor in the U.S. system).
+Currently, I am a senior lecturer in Statistics and Optimization at the University of Newcastle.

 To receive my latest CV, please send me an email.

-News: In December 2017, I was awarded the Australian Society for Operations Research - Rising Start Award in 2017 at the International Congress on Modelling and Simulation Conference’s Gala Dinner in Hobart.
+News-Award: In December 2017, I was awarded the Australian Society for Operations Research - Rising Star Award in 2017 at the International Congress on Modelling and Simulation Conference’s Gala Dinner in Hobart.